top of page

 Geraldine Potter MA, RCC, CCC

 As I pursued my studies in psychology, I became actively involved with organizations dedicated to healing, including Women Against Violence Against Women, Edgewood Treatment Centre, Vancouver Island Mental Health, and Nanaimo Family Life Association (where I co-facilitated training for volunteer counsellors).
-These experiences enriched my understanding of mental health across diverse populations and contexts.
+These experiences strengthened my understanding of mental health across diverse populations and contexts.

 EDUCATION AND PROFESSIONAL DESIGNATIONS